diinki/my_writings/blogs/2022/imps_works.md

 I chose to not create everything from scratch like I did with the kayowo website, and instead use the Vue 3 front-end framework.
 Along with Vue, I use a markdown parser to parse markdown to HTML (that way I can write logs in markdown).

-An ontop of all that, I've made my own design & theming!
+And ontop of all that, I've made my own design & theming!
 All art here is my own, including the cozy 3D render in the background...
 It's one of my personal favorites despite the fact that I made it ~3 years ago, I just love the atmosphere...
 <p align="center" style="display: flex; justify-content: space-between;">
     <img align="center" width="49%" src="https://data.kayowo.net/Resources/Images/LogResources/FarewellImg.png"/>